I'm Madison James, founder of Web Writer Associates.

 Umbraco really expanded what we were able to offer to our clients, and in 2015 we began looking at ways that we could combine Umbraco and nopCommerce to offer clients a broader solution that would fill their needs for both e-commerce and content marketing.

-Since 2016 I've been primarily working on product content, SEO, social media management, and marketing, for a small Texas-based manufacturing company.
-This includes a nopCommerce e-commerce store as well as an Umbraco marketing front end.
+Since 2016 I've been primarily working on product content, SEO, social media management, and marketing, for several small Texas-based companies.
+This includes multiple nopCommerce e-commerce stores as well as Umbraco marketing front ends.